-Castoffs, castaways, and curiosities—these misfit designs didn’t make it much past the pages of the catalog, or in some cases the factory floor.
-Auctioneer Richard Wright takes us on an alternate tour of Herman Miller’s history.
+Castoffs, castaways and curiosities: these misfit designs didn't make it far beyond the pages of the catalogue, or in some cases the factory floor.
+Auctioneer Richard Wright takes us on an alternative tour of Herman Miller's history.

-Classic designs become classic for a reason—they not only enjoy wide popularity, but they also change the way we think, see, and feel.
-Eames molded plywood chairs utilized a new technological approach to dispense with upholstery and upend traditional notions of comfort.
-Nelson's platform bench established a baseline for multipurpose furniture by fulfilling the role of table, seat, and platform with the bare necessity of materials.
-The symmetrical wood supports of the Noguchi table base are the very essence of sculpture masquerading as furniture.
+Classic designs become classic for a reason: they not only enjoy wide popularity, but they also change the way we think, see and feel.
+The Eames moulded plywood chairs used a new technological approach to dispense with upholstery and upend traditional notions of comfort.
+Nelson’s platform bench established a baseline for multipurpose furniture by fulfilling the role of table, seat and platform with the bare necessity of materials.
+The symmetrical wooden supports of the Noguchi table base are the very essence of sculpture masquerading as furniture.

 Most of these forgotten designs would be totally lost were it not for a popular resurgence in mid-century modern that began around the turn of the 21st century.
 It was around this time that auctioneer Richard Wright opened his eponymous Chicago auction house.
 It has since become the premier destination for collectors of modern furniture.
-"I got into the business early and knew nothing.
-Luckily I was very quickly pointed in the direction of Herman Miller," he says.
-"Through Eames I soon became a big fan of the entire output of the company—Rohde, Nelson, Girard, and so on.
-I would go to the Zeeland, Michigan, area and find all kinds of things—it was an exciting time; the first generation of real Herman Miller collecting."
+“I entered the business early and knew nothing.
+Luckily I was very quickly pointed in the direction of Herman Miller,” he says.
+“Through Eames I soon became a big fan of the entire output of the company – Rohde, Nelson, Girard and so on.
+I would go to the Zeeland, Michigan, area and find all kinds of things.
+It was an exciting time, the first generation of real Herman Miller collecting.”

-Since 2000, roughly 1,400 Herman Miller pieces have passed through Wright's doors, and he's certainly seen his share of the classics.
-"Do I care about selling any more George Nelson benches—not really.
-They are fine, but like any song you've heard too many times, they just don’t thrill me."
-Nonetheless, Wright is happy to walk us through the following ten designs that "absolutely get [his] heart beating,” and trace a very different arc in Herman Miller’s story.
+Since 2000, roughly 1,400 Herman Miller pieces have passed through Wright’s doors, and he’s certainly seen his share of the classics.
+“Do I care about selling any more George Nelson benches?
+Not really.
+They’re fine, but like any song you’ve heard too many times, they just don’t thrill me.”
+Nonetheless, Wright is happy to walk us through the following ten designs that “absolutely get [his] heart beating”, and trace a very different arc in Herman Miller’s story.

 ISAMU NOGUCHI – RUDDER DINING SUITE